Abdeljalil-Bouchfar/CPP-Modules/README.md

     > means "multiple forms".
 In OOP these multiple forms refer to multiple forms of the same method, where the exact same method name can be used in different classes, or the same method name can be used in the same class with slightly different parameters.
     >
     Remember those lions, penguins, and salmons?
-And remember that they all have a methed walk, this method will take a deffirent form for each animal.
+And remember that they all have a methed move, each one of them moves with defferent way, so this method will take a deffirent form for each oone of them.

 ## Constructors and Destructor: